Asset protection is a philosophy and way of life

 Does a sole trader count as owning a small business?

 Irrespective of the structure (Family Trust, Company, Unit Trust or Partnership) you are running a business if you are providing a product or service to the public.
 Otherwise, you are an employee.
-A sole proprietor or not.
+A sole proprietor runs a business.

 I don’t earn much and the chances of being sued are low

 Risk is risk.
 If you are running a business there is risk.
 Risk is not related to how much money you are making from your business.
-But you have to weigh up the cost of operating out of business structures like trusts.
+But you have to weigh up the cost of running your business out of structures like trusts.
 These factors suggest you need a company as trustee of a family trust or a company as trustee of a unit trust:

 In contrast, if you have little risk of being sued and, in any event, you have no assets in your name – then the value of an intervening business structure is less.